reinhart1010/nix/docs/en/common/ansible-vault.md

 ---
 # ansible-vault

-Encrypts & decrypts values, data structures and files within Ansible projects.
+Encrypt and decrypt values, data structures and files within Ansible projects.
 More information: <https://docs.ansible.com/ansible/latest/user_guide/vault.html#id17>.

 - Create a new encrypted vault file with a prompt for a password: